What is an internal narrative?

 Examining our past lives as well as our failures and successes, our tendencies, and our “autopilot”, can all help us draw out these limiting beliefs.

-How can I change my internal narrative/limiting beliefs?
+How can I change my limiting beliefs and inner speech?

 “Our thoughts become our words, our words become our beliefs, our beliefs become our actions, our actions become our habits, and our habits become our realities.”
 Jen Sincero